Tuesday, September 13, 2022

 The 287(g) program does not allow Mesa Police Officers to proactively search for and arrest undocumented immigrants.
 So, what does it allow?

-In the MPD, specifically the holding facility, there is one Designated Immigration Officer (DIO).
+In the Mesa Police Department, specifically the holding facility, there is one Designated Immigration Officer (DIO).
 If a person shows markers of being an undocumented immigrant through the normal booking process, the DIO will perform a screening under the U.S. Immigration and Customs Enforcement (ICE) umbrella.
 Those who are deemed amenable to removal are identified while still being in custody, which greatly reduces the number of criminal offenders that are released back into the community.

 Therefore, while 287(g) may sound alarming at first, the program has been successful in identifying gang members, sex offenders, and murderers.
 These offenders are taken into ICE custody after serving their criminal sentences and then removed from our community.